timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2014 - Networks.md

 #### a iv)

-Routing table - lists routes and distance to particular network destinations.
-(Every computer that runs TCP/IP makes routing decisions that are determined by the IP routing table.)
+Think of a routing table like a map for each little router so it can figure out where in the world he is.

+In computer networking a routing table is a data table stored in a router or a networked computer that lists the routes to particular network destinations, and in some cases, metrics (distances) associated with those routes.
+The routing table contains information about the topology of the network immediately around it.

+Routing tables refer to the network layer.

+---

-1b i)
+### b i)

 Medium Access Control - Sublayer of the data link layer.
 It provides addressing mechanism and channel access so each node can communicate with other nodes on the same or other networks.
 Supports multiplexing.